 Positions in other companies within the Telefónica Group (no executive duties): He is Director of Telefónica Audiovisual Digital, S.L.U.
 In addition, he is member of the Advisory Board of Telefónica España.

-Board Committees of which he is a member: The Executive Commission (Vice Chairman), the Nominating, Compensation and Corporate Governance Committee (Chairman), and the Audit and Control Committee (Member).
+Board Committees of which he is a member: The Executive Commission (Vice Chairman), the Audit and Control Committee (Chairman) and Nominating, Compensation and Corporate Governance Committee (Member).